Structural Dynamics Testing

 The vibratory behavior and stress distribution of a vehicle or civil structure can be predicted mathematically using modern tools like a finite element model (FEM).
 FEM is a truly powerful preliminary design tool, but its findings must always be test verified in the laboratory.
 Once prototype or production hardware actually exists; laboratory or field tests can confirm (or invalidate) a FEM.
 One of the most basic yet informative comparisons is the similarity between the experimental and analytic modes of vibration of the structure.
 Each mode consists of a resonance frequency, a damping factor, a modal mass and a mode shape or deformation pattern.
 Modes represent an important form of structural data reduction, because any vibratory motion the structure can exhibit can be expressed as a linear combination of the mode shapes.
 Since vibration is only of interest over a limited frequency range, this allows describing the motion at thousands of locations and directions (degrees-of-freedom or DOF) using only a small number of modes.
 This greatly reduces the number of complicated dynamic equations need to describe the vibration and to predict the effects of a structural modification or to model the attachment of the tested structure as a component of a larger structural system.

 Modal properties can be identified from a series of acceleration/force Frequency Response Functions (FRF).
 An electrodynamic shaker may be used to excite the structure with a force measured by a force gauge at one DOF.
 An accelerometer at the same or a second DOF measures the response motion.
 A set of FRFs with acceleration measured at each desired DOF and the force measured consistently at one of them completes the required data set.
 This set may be achieved with a single accelerometer that is roved around the structure while a sequence of FRFs is measured by a 2-channel DSA.
 More efficiently, multiple accelerometers can be applied to the structure, one at each DOF of interest and all of the FRFs measured simultaneously by a high channel-count DSA.
 An alternative is to use a single accelerometer and substitute a force-instrumented impact hammer for the shaker, providing a compact kit for field use with a CoCo.
 While the data could be acquired by roving the accelerometer while impacting at a fixed DOF, most users prefer to exploit structural reciprocity; they mount the accelerometer at a fixed DOF and rove the impact DOF around the structure.
-The Modal Data Acquisition (ADM) function of our EDM 5.1 software supports all such testing approaches and facilitates converting the data to Universal File Format (UFF) for use by ME’ScopeVES™ or other commercial modal analysis software for identification of the modal parameters.
+EDM Modal provides the complete modal testing and analysis software which provides the modal parameters.

 Structural Dynamics Testing Applications